jokecamp/jokecamp.com/projects.md

 [1]: https://github.com/jokecamp/epl-fantasy-geek
 [2]: http://jokecamp.github.io/epl-fantasy-geek/

+A few of the projects I've been working on...

+ - Architected and built a Digital Asset Management System to handle millions of media assets.

+ - Architected and built a distributed microservices orchestrator system to streamline media encoding pipelines for broadcast and podcast production.

+ - Content Production Appications for the newsroom.

  - [A Treehouse](../blog/building-a-tree-house) - My favorite project.
 I will still be reminding my kids twenty years later, "Remember that treehouse I built for you...?"
 (Summer 2021)

  - [PaulTenwalde.com](http://www.paultenwalde.com/) - Uses the [flickr API](http://www.flickr.com/services/api/) with PHP.
 Caching results and creating a photo gallery with jQuery.
 Built with a focus on unobtrusive javascript, clean html and CSS.
 Due for a design refresh.
 You could date this by the retro design.